Dr. Haugseth – Director

 Dr. Haugseth is also a member of the ADA, GDA, Northwestern District Dental Society, the Southwestern Society of Pediatric Dentistry, and is an associate member of the American Academy of Pediatrics.
 Dr. Haugseth is also a member of the American Board of Pediatric Dentistry and has been an examiner on the board for the past 10 years.

-Dr. Haugseth is the Founder and Director of the Pediatric Dental Assistant School in Atlanta, Georgia.
-She is also the Founder and Director of the Pediatric Dental Assistants Association.
-She is committed to the pediatric dental assistants and continues to develop ways to enhance their knowledge and skills both in and out of the dental office.
+Dr. Haugseth is the Founder and Director of the Atlanta Pediatric Dental Assistant School in Atlanta, Georgia.
+She is also the Founder and Director of the Pediatric Dental Team Association.
+She is committed to the pediatric dental teams and continues to develop ways to enhance their knowledge and skills both in and out of the dental office.

 Robin – Instructor